3ddy1985/codebase/README.md

 - Timeframe - One week

 ## Features
-As I have a limited timescale, I have split the build features into an MVP and additional features.
-I have done this to make sure I have a fully working CRUD app to present at the end of project week.
+As I had a limited timescale, I decided to split the build features into an MVP and additional features.
+This was done to ensure that I had a fully functional CRUD app to present at the end of the project week.

 ### MVP:
 - User registration and login